-The 8th grade students travel to Yellowstone National Park the week before Labor Day.
+The 8th grade students travel to Yellowstone National Park early in the school year.
 This trip constitutes a graded mini-course covering the geology and ecology of amazing Yellowstone, but the adventure is also packed with fun activities.
 Prior to the trip, we introduce the students to basic features of the park and distribute handouts.
 While there, students are responsible for all discussion material, which they enter into individual journals.
 Their grade in the course is determined by a combination of their journal grades and their level of enthusiasm and participation in camp duties during the trip.
 The course grade is recorded on their transcript as a non-credit mini-course.

 The ninth grade travels to the Olympic Park Institute (“OPI”) at the northern edge of the Olympic National Park in mid-September.
 Olympic National Park contains both mountain terrain and a rain forest.
 OPI offers a varied selection of programs for our students including:

 - Watershed Science

 The class is divided into 3 groups for daily instruction and hands-on experience in an outdoor setting by OPI professional staff.
 One of our 4 trip sponsors accompanies each group.

 Lodging and food are provided by OPI.
 The cabins are comfortable and heated.
 The OPI web site (www.naturebridge.org) provides a wealth of supplemental information.